Malinchristina/handbook-for-burnout/README.md

 - Thanks to the swedish community in Slack for support and testing.
 - A big shoutout to Niclas Hugdahl, Emmelie Kolmodin, Jörgen Jonsson, Ben Gilbert and Johnny Trinh for testing, input and emotional support during the PP4 rollercoaster.
 - Thanks to my mentor Gareth McGirr for support and guidance.
+- And a big thanks for all the support from my partner.